 She has edited two books on desing: Keep Delete; turning messages into keepsakes and The means by which we find or way; observations on design.

-Special thanks: None of this research would exist had it not been for the shared interest in both design education and dementia by Niels Hendriks.
+Special thanks: None of this research would exist had it not been for the shared interest in both design education and dementia of Niels Hendriks.